jmporta/ZebraGait/README.md

 ## TODO

-- Able to kill the process.

 - Mean skeleton: if there is not a repeated x, no uniqueMean.
 - Add a check of the skeleton length.
-- Use h and w in the blob check instead of area.
+- Use h and w in the blob check instead of the area.

 ## Known bugs